 - Advocate of the Year: Lisa Utterback

-- Mentor of the Year: Ben Ries, Nominated by Big Brothers Big Sisters of the Midlands
+- Mentor of the Year: Ben Ries, Big Brothers Big Sisters of the Midlands

 - Business of the Year: KETV News Watch 7

-- Mentor of the Year: Amy Nelson, Nominated by Kent Bellows Mentoring Program
+- Mentor of the Year: Amy Nelson, Kent Bellows Mentoring Program

-- Mentor of the Year: Dakotah Taylor, Nominated by Big Brothers Big Sisters of the Midlands
+- Mentor of the Year: Dakotah Taylor, Big Brothers Big Sisters of the Midlands

-- Business Advocate of the Year: Mutual of Omaha & Mutual of Omaha Foundation, Nominated by Youth Emergency Services
+- Business Advocate of the Year: Mutual of Omaha & Mutual of Omaha Foundation

 - Outstanding Collaborator: Oanh Heiser

-- Mentor of the Year: Tess Larson, Nominated by Girls Inc.
+- Mentor of the Year: Tess Larson, Girls Inc. of Omaha

 - Mentor of the Year: Laura Hopp, Nominated by Ollie Webb